-Lettuce is a cool season crop and is best grown in either spring or fall, when temperatures do not go to extremes.
+Lettuce is a cool season crop and is best grown in either spring or fall when temperatures do not go to extremes.
 However, even though lettuce likes to grow during cool, damp days, lettuce seed germinates best in temperature around 70 degrees F. This means you should start early spring plantings in the garden with seedlings, rather than seed.
 If lettuce seed is put in the ground while it is still cold and wet, the seed will simply rot.
-You can always start seed indoors and then transplant the seedlings when all danger of frost has past.
+You can always start seed indoors and then transplant the seedlings when all danger of frost has passed.

 Lettuce seeds need light to germinate, so barely cover the seed with soil and keep it moist.
 Lettuce is a quick grower.
 It is ready to transplant when several sets of leaves have developed.
 Don’t let the seedlings get too large before planting them out, or they will bolt to seed the first chance they get.

 Caring for Your Lettuce Plants

 Lettuce likes a soil rich in organic matter, such as compost or composted manure.
 This is one crop where extra nitrogen can't hurt since all you want from the plant is the leaf.
 Amend your soil before planting and side dress again mid-season.